 What is the Knitters Guild?

 The Knitters' Guild NSW Inc. was established in 1986 to promote and encourage hand knitting and crochet.
-The Guild provides the opportunity for members to learn both traditional and modern techniques, and to keep up with the latest developments in material developments and knitting and crochet design in Australia and internationally.
+The Guild provides the opportunity for members to learn both traditional and modern techniques, and to keep up with the latest developments in material changes and advancements in knitting and crochet design in Australia, and internationally.
 It also encourages maintenance of high standards in design and technique, and encourages the exhibition of members’ work.
-We also encourage local dyers and retailers to become retail members of our organisation, which brings benefits to both their business and to our members.
+The Guild also encourage local dyers and retailers to become retail members of the organisation, which brings benefits to both their business and to members.

-Our more than 1,000 members all belong to a local group, and 27 Guild Groups meet regularly throughout NSW.
+An increasingly growing membership of around a thousand members all belong to a local group, and 26 Guild Groups meet – weekdays, weekends, daytime and evening throughout NSW.
+See Guild Locations in the Contact tab for more details.
 Meetings encompass a variety of activities, including talks and presentations, short classes, longer workshops, retail opportunities with local indie dyers and designers, and the chance to practise our crafts in the companionship of like-minded people.
 As well as the chance to attend a meeting, members of the Guild receive a monthly e-newsletter, KGBytes, and a quarterly magazine in digital or paper format.

-In October each year, we hold FibreFest in Singleton and we also host a weekend event of workshops every two years, the next being in June 2021.
-This gives us the chance to invite international guests, showcase our work, learn from our expert tutors and from each other, just have a lot of fun as a craft community – and do a bit of shopping!
+In the later part of each year the Guild holds a FibreFest.
+The Guild also hosts a residential weekend event of workshops and social gathering every two years, the next being in June 2024.
+This gives the opportunity to invite international guests, showcase our work, learn from our expert tutors and from each other, just have a lot of fun as a craft community – and do a bit of shopping!

-Knitting and crochet are far from moribund crafts.
+Knitting and crochet are far from declining crafts.
 New techniques and ways of creating fabrics are being developed constantly by designers around the world.
-The Guild has responded to this international surge in skill development by offering skills-based workshops at least monthly, in locations around the state.
+The Guild has responded to this international surge in skill development by offering skills-based workshops monthly, in locations around the State and via zoom.
 These are taught by local experts, and are tightly focused on specific techniques.
 Members have first priority in booking for these quality learning experiences.
 From time to time we have also been able to host international guest tutors for very successful workshops.

-The Guild is presently re-developing its suite of certificates to increase knowledge and skill of craft within the community.
-The first Knitting certificate is now available and the first Crochet one is coming soon.
-The instructions for these certificate are free to download, and a small charge will be made for the assessment and certification process.
-For more information please contact firstname.lastname@example.org
+The Guild has a suite of certificates to increase knowledge and skill of craft within the community.
+Three Knitting Certificates are now available and the first Crochet one is coming soon.
+The instructions for these certificates are free to download, and a small charge is made for the assessment and certification process.
+For more information please contact email@example.com

 As the Guild grows and develops we are keeping the links to our history, and the history of craft in NSW, alive through the work of our Archives Committee.
 They aim to preserve and exhibit the examples of knitting and crochet and patterns from the past that have been amassed since our founding.
 These will be available for teaching and exhibition, and will form a link between the crafts of knitting and crochet, which were largely hidden and domestic, and the much more open and public practice of craft today.

-A culture of creativity is what binds members of the Knitters’ Guild together.
-Creativity is inclusive of all cultures and beliefs, and it is these voices of difference that strengthen an organisation such as the Guild.
-We are committed to creating an environment where everyone from all backgrounds and cultures are most welcome to meet together to share their different skills and experiences.
+A culture of creativity is what binds members of the Knitters’ Guild together, is inclusive of all cultures and beliefs, and it is these voices of difference that strengthen an organisation such as the Guild.
+We are committed to creating an environment where everyone from all backgrounds and cultures are most welcome to meet together, to share their different skills and experiences.